 4. What is discrimination?

-Under UK employment law, there are a number of characteristics relevant to an individual who is covered by the policy that must not unfairly be considered (if accounted for at all) in decisions relating to any aspect of their working life.
+Under UK employment law, there are a number of characteristics relevant to an individual who is covered by the equal opportunities policy that must not unfairly be considered (if accounted for at all) in decisions relating to any aspect of their working life.